ssime-git/minio_nyc_taxi/README.md

 - Shared volume paths
 - Health check settings
 - Data directories and bucket names
+- Default year and month for data processing (can be overridden via API)

 ## Data Flow

 1. **Data Ingestion**
-   - Raw NYC Taxi data is downloaded from the official source
+   - Raw NYC Taxi data is downloaded from the official source for the specified year/month
    - Files are stored in MinIO raw data bucket
    - Data quality checks are performed